 The project will consist of four main areas:

-At present consisting of six Departments (Engineering - Foreign Languages, Literatures and Communication Studies - Human and Social Sciences - Law - Letters and Philosophy - Management, Economics and Quantitative Methods) Bergamo University offers a wide variety of opportunities for training and research through its 13 three-year degree courses, 1 five-year degree, and 15 two-year specialization courses in a variety of subjects ranging from Computer engineering, to Tourism management, from Business Administration and Management to Education sciences, from Psychology to Business law.
+At present consisting of seven Departments (School of Engineering - Foreign Languages, Literatures and Communication Studies - Human and Social Sciences - Law - Letters and Philosophy - Management, Economics and Quantitative Methods) Bergamo University offers a wide variety of opportunities for training and research through its 14 three-year degree courses, 3 five-year degree courses, and 18 two-year specialization courses in a variety of subjects ranging from Computer engineering, to Tourism management, from Business Administration and Management to Education sciences, from Psychology to Business law.
 A large choice is also offered as regards Research doctorates, first and second level Master's degree courses, courses aimed at specialization or certification, and refresher courses.

 In close collaboration with businesses in the Lombardy area, and keeping in mind the economic situation here, Bergamo University has set up training courses and research projects aimed at satisfying the requirements of companies and local institutions, so as to guarantee a constant and necessary updating of the skills of professionals and managers.
 This is thanks to the many agreements reached allowing the provision of stages and traineeships, both for students and researchers, very often within the companies taking part in these schemes.

-The University of Bergamo, with the largest number of exchange study schemes abroad for both students and researchers, is one of the key reference points at European level for the teaching of foreign languages and this facilitates the introduction of foreign students into its teaching programmes thanks to the introduction of English language courses into many Research doctorate courses and Master's courses in the Engineering and Economics faculties.
-A very important role is played by the "Centre for Italian for Foreigners: research, training and education" which offers foreigners courses of both Italian language and culture at various levels.
+The University of Bergamo, with the largest number of exchange study schemes abroad for both students and researchers, is one of the key reference points at European level for the teaching of foreign languages and this facilitates the introduction of foreign students into its teaching programmes thanks to the introduction of English language courses into many Research doctorate courses and Master's courses in the Engineering and Economics departments.
+A very important role is played by the CIS - Italian Language Courses for Foreigners which offers foreigners courses of both Italian language and culture at various levels.